MBA Advisor Program

 Graduate business students turn into MBA Advisors to local small business entrepreneurs.
 Centro supports them to advice on startup finance, marketing, strategy, and operations as volunteers, creating measurable social and economic impact in the community.
 Participants:

-Each MBA Advisor is paired with an entrepreneur taking part of Centro's Entrepreneur Readiness Program.
+Each MBA Advisor is paired with an entrepreneur taking part of Centro's Advanced Entrepreneurship Program.
 Together, they create a robust and fundable business plan with financial projections, a credit plan, and a professional development plan.
 View the roadmap they complete together to accomplish this goal.

 How to Apply